Lerwick technical

 SS Slavonic

-(Max depth 85m) The Slavonic was a Russian, 3604 ton steamer was mined close to the Island of Bressay by UC40 on the 19th October 1917.
+(Max depth 88m) The ‘Slavonic’ was a Russian, 3604 ton steamer was mined close to the Island of Bressay by UC40 on the 19th October 1917.
 She sank 30 minutes later under tow.
 All her crew were saved.
+Recently more information has come to light casting doubts that this wreck is the Slavonic.
+A new mystery.
+What is the identity of this wreck ?….. and where is the Slavonic?

 SS Woron